mantidproject/mantid/docs/source/techniques/ISISPowder-SampleDetails-v1.rst

 To create a cylindrical SampleDetails object the following parameters of the sample geometry are required:

+- :ref:`shape-sampleDetails_isis-powder-diffraction-ref` - The sample
+  shape (in this case a cylinder)
+- :ref:`center_sampleDetails_isis-powder-diffraction-ref` - List of x, y, z
+  positions of the sample
 - :ref:`height_sampleDetails_isis-powder-diffraction-ref` - Cylinder height
 - :ref:`radius_sampleDetails_isis-powder-diffraction-ref` - Cylinder radius

 To create a slab SampleDetails object the following parameters of the sample geometry are required:

-- :ref:`thickness-sampleDetails_isis-powder-diffraction-ref` - Slab thickness

-Both geometries require the following parameters:

-- :ref:`shape-sampleDetails_isis-powder-diffraction-ref` - The sample geometry
+- :ref:`shape-sampleDetails_isis-powder-diffraction-ref` - The sample
+  shape (in this case a slab)
 - :ref:`center_sampleDetails_isis-powder-diffraction-ref` - List of x, y, z
   positions of the sample
+- :ref:`thickness-sampleDetails_isis-powder-diffraction-ref` - Slab thickness
+- :ref:`width-sampleDetails_isis-powder-diffraction-ref` - Slab width
+- :ref:`height-sampleDetails_isis-powder-diffraction_ref` - Slab
+  height
+- :ref:`sngle-sampleDetails_isis-powder-diffraction_ref` - Slab angle

 Example
 ^^^^^^^